Skip to main content

 • The Gonads (Testes) These are the target organs for LH and FSH.
 LH signals specialized cells in the testes, the Leydig cells, to produce testosterone.
 FSH acts on another set of cells, the Sertoli cells, which are essential for nurturing developing sperm cells.
 Both hormones are required for healthy sperm production.

-This entire process is regulated by a loop.
+This entire process is regulated by a negative feedback loop.
 When testosterone levels in the blood are sufficient, the hypothalamus and pituitary gland reduce their output of GnRH, LH, and FSH.
 This self-regulation maintains hormonal balance within a healthy range.

 The body’s hormonal balance relies on a continuous feedback loop between the brain and the testes, a system that external testosterone therapy directly influences.